Mt. Calvary-Grace Lutheran School

 As a joint school, we look forward to continue sharing the Gospel of Jesus Christ with all people.

 There are currently 73 students enrolled at Mt Calvary/Grace School.
 Grace supports 3 teachers at Mt.
-Calvary/Grace: Susan Siegler, Kristine Schomberg and Dana Gramarossa.
+Calvary/Grace: Vicki Gates, Kristine Schomberg and Dana Gramarossa.

 For more information, click on Mt.
 Calvary/Grace School at the bottom on the home page!